 - Explain the type of work employee will be doing for the Irish employer

-Providing that you are a student, you must provide a letter from the educational center.
+If you are a student, you must provide a letter from the educational center.
 It must approve the internship has advantages for your course.

 Providing that you are a locum doctor, you must provide evidence of registration with the Medical Council of Ireland.